jblanco89/MLOps_zoomcamp_course/README.md

 To install the app, you need to have Anaconda, Docker, and Docker-Compose installed on your system.
 You have a perfect installation guide in this [link](https://github.com/DataTalksClub/mlops-zoomcamp/tree/main/01-intro)

 **NOTICE**, After installing Anaconda, Google Cloud SDK must be also installed in your system.
 Lear more [here](https://cloud.google.com/sdk/docs/install?hl=en)

+If you are dealing issues with Anaconda environment you may find useful some [bits](troubleshooting_conda.md)

 To download the Linux 64-bit archive file, at the command line, run: